 This emerging shift in conservation practice contains within it significant challenges and opportunities for ENGOs who have largely defined and driven the conservation agenda in recent decades.
 The objective of this work is to mobilize several sectors and launch a dialogue that produces a set of resources that will help build capacity in the ENGO sector for supporting Indigenous-led conservation governance.

 • a public event at the Centre for Social Innovation in Toronto on September 21 2018 brought together ~S100 conversation NGO leaders with a panel of ICE Members: Eli Enns, Lisa Young, Marilyn Baptise and Steven Nitah with moderator Dr. Deborah McGregor.
 The discussion built awareness within the ENGO sector about the ICE recommendations and the challenges and opportunities for ENGOs seeking to better support Indigenous-led conservation.
-We’ll feature a keynote address by a member of ICE as well as a moderated panel on decolonizing conservation with members of ICE, ENGO leaders, and scholars.
-The panel will be recorded and videotaped, and made available on the project website.
+The panel was videotaped and can be viewed here.

 • a two day long workshop in the GTA on December 6-7, 2018 will examine how environmental organizations can better account for settler colonialism in their work and thus make their work with Indigenous communities more effective.
 This gathering will reprise an enormously successful “Indigenizing Canadian Environmental Identities” session we organized in February 2018.
-Lead facilitator Dr. Damien Lee and co-facilitator Kat Ryan will explore the issues of positional privilege, power, and ethical partnership with Indigenous peoples with the support of Indigenous knowledge keepers and Elders.
-The discussion will be expanded to include exposure to the ICE recommendations and the gathering may also ‘field-test’ newly developed engagement tools.
+Lead facilitator Dr. Damien Lee and co-facilitators Kat Ryan and Eli Enns will explore the issues of positional privilege, power, and ethical partnership with Indigenous peoples with the support of Indigenous knowledge keepers and Elders.

 Together, these activities will help support the transformation of conservation practice in Canada and encourage reconciliation in the conservation sector.